sr2echa/CSGO-Source-Code/README.md

 **Use at your own pleasure**

-**Note:** I neither do not own nor have leaked this resource, i am just giving easy access to it.
+**Note:** I neither own nor have leaked this resource, i am just Publishing It.
 <br>
 # Downloads
 ## Whole pack: